preesm/preesm.github.io/_docs/02-buildpreesm.md

 Connect your local repository obtained through git clone to your Eclipse workspace

 *   Window > Perspective > Open Perspective > Other ... then select Git
-*   Add an existing local repository to this view (GIT button with a green plus symbol), then browes to the local repositories
+*   Add an existing local repository to this view (GIT button with a green plus symbol), then browse to the local repositories
 *   Check the box and click on finish.

 The PREESM plugins are plain Maven projects.
 In order to import them in Eclipse, we rely on the M2Eclipse project (automatically installed with the dev feature).
 This allow to centralize all the configuration in the POM files.
 The .project, .classpath and .settings/* files are automatically generated (see [maintainer doc](https://github.com/preesm/preesm/blob/develop/releng/README.md)).

-*   In the Java perspetive, click on File > Import... then Maven > Existing Maven Projects;
+*   In the Java perspective, click on File > Import... then Maven > Existing Maven Projects;
 *   In the next window, browse to the git repository location (the Preesm root folder);
 *   The project import wizard should automatically find all the projects;
-    *   Note : releng/* projects are for Release Engineering, and can be omitted.:
+    *   Note: releng/* projects are for Release Engineering, and can be omitted.:
         ![](/assets/docs/02-buildingpreesm/unselect-releng.png)
 *   Click on finish.
 The import of Preesm projects will start automatically.
 The progress is visible in the bottom right of the Eclipse window:
 [![](/assets/docs/02-buildingpreesm/import-progress1.png)](/assets/docs/02-buildingpreesm/import-progress1.png)